sarojthapa2019/bajargebeyaproject/documentation/Repositories/NotificationRepo.md

 + NoteMsg: Contains notification message.
 + Target : Contains user info of the user for whom the notification is generated.
 + ActionUrl : It is a link to action which is required by user to address the notification.
-+ Priority : Can be used to distinguish high priority notifications Vs low prio
++ Priority : Can be used to distinguish high priority notifications Vs low priority.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg1NDE3ODg4Miw3MzA5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbLTI5Mjg1Mjg3Miw3MzA5OTgxMTZdfQ==
 -->